techfort/LokiJS/tutorials/Persistence Adapters.md

 ```

 If you expect your database to grow up to 60megs you might want to use our LokiIndexedAdapter which can save to IndexedDb, if your browser supports it.

-More information follows on this adapter but here is how to get started quickly with this adapter :
+### Example using more scalable LokiIndexedAdapter :
 ```
 <script src="../../src/lokijs.js"></script>
 <script src="../../src/loki-indexed-adapter.js"></script>